allenmercer/snappass/README.md

 Ailevate Echo is a secure, ephemeral secret sharing service, hosted and managed entirely by Ailevate.
 It allows employees to safely transmit secrets (e.g., API tokens, credentials) using one-time links, preventing sensitive data from being exposed in email or chat logs.

 ## 📌 Overview
 This project deploys a private, production-ready instance of Ailevate Echo.
-The deployment is fully automated using Infrastructure as Code (Terraform) and a CI/CD pipeline (Azure DevOps).
-The pipeline builds a custom Docker image that is branded using styles pulled directly from the official `@ailevate/design-system` NPM package.
+The deployment is fully automated using Infrastructure as Code (Terraform) and a CI/CD pipeline (Azure DevOps) that builds a custom, Ailevate-branded version of the underlying Snappass application.

 * ✅ **Secure**: Secrets expire after the first view or a configurable time-to-live (TTL).
 * ✅ **Auditable**: All significant events are logged to a central Log Analytics workspace for security monitoring.